Home

 Meet the lead - Professor Christopher Lawrence

-Professor Chris Lawrence is the Associate Dean (Indigenous) of Monash’s Faculty of IT and a proud Wadjak/Ballardong man from the Noongar Nation of the South West of Western Australia.
+Professor Chris Lawrence is the Professor of Practice in Space Innovation and Security Capabilities at Monash Engineering and a proud Wadjak/Ballardong man from the Noongar Nation of the South West of Western Australia.

 Reflecting his passion for impact, Professor Lawrence is known for successfully integrating Indigenous knowledge systems in curricula and infrastructure, and devising sound Indigenous strategies for the tertiary education sector.